 - Assistance in the formation of local and regional AI Groups through small grants towards recruiting external speakers.

 The AISB is interested in promoting sponsorship and other mutual benefit relationships with companies and other institutions.

-The SSAISB membership fee is also tax deductable (quote membership to SSAISB together with your membership number).
+The AISB membership fee is also tax deductable (quote membership to AISB together with your membership number).
 Membership prices

 |Membership type||UK/EU price||International price|

 Joining is really easy - simply print out and fill in the membership form, sending it to the address shown at the top of the membership form.
 If you wish to pay by Direct Debit (our preferred option), then print out and fill in the Direct Debit form and send it along with your application.

 Currently we can only accept payment in sterling, so if you wish to pay by cheque please ensure it is in pounds sterling and made payable to "AISB".
 Overseas cheques should be drawn on a UK, London-based bank or made by Eurocheque.